 You are encouraged to use your pen to circle and underline the main features of the graph.

-Ideally you should be able to find one dominant and one or two supplementary trends, if there are any.
+Ideally you should be able to find one dominant and one or two secondary trends (if there are any).

 General tips on describing a graph

 - Do not try to analyse or explain anything in the graph